slotThe/slotThe.github.io/free-software.md

   yanking within Emacs by trimming extraneous delimiters before inserting the string into the buffer.
   I've written about this package [here][post:yanking].

++ [anki-whitespace][^2]

+  A minor mode built on top of [anki-editor] that—due to a more lightweight syntax—provides better integration into Zettelkasten-like systems
+  It is written in such a way that implementing ones own note syntax just consists of overwriting a few functions.

 # Talks

 + [Git Introduction]